 Why do you use the female body as the sight of provocation in your work?

 That’s a bit the same.
 I find it very difficult because I don’t intent to provoke.
 I find it very normal.
-I don’t come from a family of nudists for example but it was very normal to walk around the house without your clothes.
-So for me it’s also very normal.
+I don’t come from a family of nudists for example, but it was very normal to walk around the house without your clothes.
+So, for me it’s also very normal.
 I also think that the world is very big and very confusing.
 The only thing that I own is my body that makes me really entitled and I carry it with me.
 I’m also entitled to use it in whatever way I want to.
-But of course if you’re an artist and you have a dialogue with another party, you always have to keep in mind that they also have a framework and context.
-So I think it would be really silly to be oblivious and surprised that somebody is shocked.
+But of course, if you’re an artist and you have a dialogue with another party, you always must keep in mind that they also have a framework and context.
+So, I think it would be silly to be oblivious and surprised that somebody is shocked.
 I am aware that they might be shocked but I’m really trying to take provocation out of my work because there may be another story that I think is more important to tell.